ttab/elephant-ui/README.md

 ## Showcasing components during development

-Add compoent examples and usage in `src/showroom/components` and import into ``src/showroom/app.tsx`.
+Add component examples and usage in `src/showroom/components` and import into ``src/showroom/app.tsx`.

 Run `npm run dev` and open given url in your local browser to see example of how we could have a local testbed while developing.